 We require only two letters of recommendation.
 If you believe that a third letter better informs the selection committee then it can be easily added using the online process invitation process.

 What does the admission committee look for in an applicant?

 We will strongly consider demonstrated academic excellence to include quantitative strength and prerequisite coursework.
 More so than many degree programs, we heavily value leadership experience, potential, and ambition.

 The program admission respects but does not expect prior work experience.
 At least one quality internship is preferred.
 Upon admission, The Robert Day School provides career assistance to students, including assistance with internships and job placement.

 Where do I send my application and supporting materials?

 The application is completed online.
-Supporting materials such as official transcripts can be mailed to:
+Supporting materials such as official transcripts, when applicable, can be mailed to:

 Robert Day School Admission Office

 Claremont McKenna College